Business Values & Motivators

 As sure as the sun rises in the East, “How can I motivate my employees?” is one of those questions that stumps managers on a daily basis.
 If DISC answers the how of human behavior, Business Values and Motivators answers the “why.”
 It is an affordable, accurate, and easy solution for helping managers understand what employees value – in other words, what drives employee motivation.

-Business Values and Motivators Assessment identifies 6 primary motivators that people value:
+Business Values and Motivators Assessment identifies 6 top employee motivators:

 - Conceptual (Theoretical): Does the employee embrace learning, education, and problem solving?

 - Aesthetic: Does the employee have a passion for harmony, beauty and balance in all areas of life?